*Work in progress page

 “What will you do?” asked Alleras, the Sphinx. (<<<<—- sneaky Alleras.
 Prying for info)

 Then why does the Citadel have glass candles?
 From what we have seen with Quaithe, the glass candles can be used to help spread prophecy.
-Does this mean that glass canldes are another type of alternate knowledge that the Citadel wants to stop from spreading, like Qyburn and surgery?
+Does this mean that glass candles are another type of alternate knowledge that the Citadel wants to stop from spreading, like Qyburn and surgery?
+Qyburn is basically the Herbert West of Westeros, but the same underlying idea remains; the tinkering of life eternal, overcoming death, dealing in the powers of the “gods”.

 And sorcery?
-Could the Valyrian steel link be for dragon spells/blood sorcery specifially?
+Could the Valyrian steel be the link for dragon spells/blood sorcery specifically?
 Maybe it just has not worked *yet because magic had left the world and the maesters also suppressed what little knowledge was left?

 The dose makes the poison